WoltLab/docs.woltlab.com/docs/package_pip_template.md

----
-title: Template Package Installation Plugin
+# Template Package Installation Plugin
-sidebar: sidebar
-permalink: package_pip_template.html
-folder: package/pip
-parent: package_pip
----

 Add templates for frontend pages and forms by providing an archive containing the template files.